gchq/gaffer-doc/docs/user-guide/query/gaffer-syntax/filtering.md

         ID: 2"])
 ```

-Now say the `weight` property could represent how much a `Person` contributed to
+Lets say the `weight` property represents how much a `Person` contributed to
-creating something, and so we wanted to find only significant contributions.
-To
+creating something and that we wanted to only find the most significant
-do this we can apply a filter to act as a threshold to only get edges with a
+contributions.
+To do this we can apply a filter to act as a threshold to only
-`weight` more than a specific value.
+get edges with a `weight` more than a specific value.

 First we use a simple query to get the node with ID `John` and any edges
 associated with it.
 Then we can apply a filter to include only edges where the